joelouthan/Theologicus/src/confession-1689/1689-TEACH-02-external-relations-of-God.md

 Take a look at both Matthew and Luke's accounts of the Lord's Prayer.

->Matthew 6:7-8 (CSB) When you pray, don’t babble like the Gentiles, since they imagine they’ll be heard for their many words.
+>Matthew 6:7-8 When you pray, don’t babble like the Gentiles, since they imagine they’ll be heard for their many words.
 Don’t be like them, because your Father knows the things you need before you ask him.

->Luke 11:13 (CSB) If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him? ”
+>Luke 11:13 If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him? ”

 Put this all together: the Father knows what you need before you can even ask--and how much more will the heavenly Father give the Holy Spirit to those who ask him?